 There are application-specific pros and cons for using a specific refrigerant.
 Some important questions to ask could be: How do the energy-efficiency improvement schemes match?
 Is it intended for a fast drop-in or is it part of a major redesign cycle?
 What are the climate conditions and will the local markets be ready to handle the refrigerant?
-What is the impact of glide from a service an energy perspective?
+What is the impact of glide from a service and energy perspective?
 Will it make sense to go for one type of refrigerant or will a dual strategy be better?
-We recommend to make a thorough and balanced approach while using e.g. the 7 force model outlined in figure 9.
+We recommend taking a thorough, balanced approach, such as one using the Seven Forces model outlined in Figure 9.

-Today it is evident that A2L refrigerants are efficient and available-albeit a tremendous amount of new refrigerant releases.
+Today it is evident that A2L refrigerants are efficient and available.
 Components are available for the main A2L refrigerants.
 For R1234ze, some special conditions apply.
 R1234ze is categorized as an A2L refrigerant but is only flammable above 30°C. Therefore, EN 378, which is harmonized with the EU PED Directive, does not recognize R1234ze as a hazardous substance, but as a PED Group 2 fluid.
-This has the positive effect that it avoids material traceability for pipes and components until 32 mm in normative diameter while the other flammable refrigerants need traceability at 25 mm.
+This has the positive effect that it avoids material traceability for pipes and components up to 32 mm in normative diameter while the other flammable refrigerants require traceability at 25 mm.